IrisDynamics/orcaSDK/README.md

 ### (Optional) Download the Documentation

-We also recommend downloading the documentation package, also found in the releases section on Github.
+We recommend downloading the documentation package, also found in the releases section on Github.
 To open the documentation, unzip the package and open the documentation.html file with any browser, located within the file's top-level directory.

 ## Building the SDK